Kennfucius/water_pumps_tanzania/README.md

 ## Resources

-The original data source is hosted on DrivenData at:
-<a href="https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/">Original data source<a>

-A full report of the results can be found on my portfolio here:
+A full blog post of this project can be found on my portfolio here:
 <a href="https://kennfucius.github.io/0005-water-tanzania/">https://kennfucius.github.io/0005-water-tanzania/</a>

 The full analysis is broken into the 3 notebooks: